CHAPTER 3. TIMELINES 1965 TO 2024

 December 5, 2003 The now former President Bill Clinton thanks me for sending him at long last the full text of my introduction of him to his first Dartmouth audience just before the New Hampshire primary of February 1992 as well as for defending him against his detractors in an unpublished oped that I had also sent him:

-Since he was "deeply touched" by my introduction "and by the memories it evoked," here's the full text of what I had to cut to just its final paragraph back on the momentous night of Bill's first speech to a Dartrmouth audience.
+Since he was "deeply touched" by my introduction "and by the memories it evoked," here's the full text of what I had to cut to just its final paragraph back on the momentous night of Bill's first speech to a Dartmouth audience.

 He didn't make the Bloomsday centenary, but I was glad to know he thought about doing so, since I had sent him the videotapes of my lectures on Ulysses.

-In the unpublished oped, I argued that in spite of its disgracefulness, Clinton's affair with the 21-year-old Monica Lewinsky did not justify his removal from office, any more than Alexander Hamilton's affair with a 23-year-old married woman named Maria Reynolds in 1791-92--even when compounded by a husband who blackmailed Hamilton for hjs silence--ever lost him the respect of George Washington, who still held him in "very high esteem."
+In the unpublished oped, I argued that in spite of its disgracefulness, Clinton's affair with the 21-year-old Monica Lewinsky did not justify his removal from office, any more than Alexander Hamilton's affair with a 23-year-old married woman named Maria Reynolds in 1791-92--even when compounded by a husband who blackmailed Hamilton for his silence--ever lost him the respect of George Washington, who still held him in "very high esteem."

 The upshot of the Lewinsky affair, however, was heart-wrenching and heart breaking even though also--in one way--heart-warming.
-On one hand, the U.S, Senate declined to convict Clinton after he was impeached in the House, and he left office with a record high approval rating of 66%--a stunning tribute to all he had done for our country during his presidency, On the other hand, his affair with Monica led Kenneth Starr and his gang of cunning hired knaves (including Brett Kavanagh, later elevated to the Supreme Court even after being plausibly accused of attempted rape) to spend forty million hard-earned taxpayer dollars getting their investigative fingers into Clinton's underwear so as to rub our noses in their sordid picture of his unzipped rigid phallus being more than once mouthed by Monica.
+On one hand, the U.S. Senate declined to convict Clinton after he was impeached in the House, and he left office with a record high approval rating of 66%--a stunning tribute to all he had done for our country during his presidency, On the other hand, his affair with Monica led Kenneth Starr and his gang of cunning hired knaves (including Brett Kavanagh, later elevated to the Supreme Court even after being plausibly accused of attempted rape) to spend forty million hard-earned taxpayer dollars getting their investigative fingers into Clinton's underwear so as to rub our noses in their sordid picture of his unzipped rigid phallus being more than once mouthed by Monica.

 Though accused of lying when he testified under oath that he had "not had sexual intercourse" with her, he was actually just within the bounds of strict truth.
 But the Starr report blew a hole in the presidential campaign ship of Al Gore, who would otherwise have surely sailed right into the White House and spared us the saga of the cliff-hanging, hanging-chad vote counting mess in Florida that the Supreme Court "resolved" by handing down an equally messy verdict on behalf of George W. Bush.
 It is heart-breaking to realize that if all the Florida votes had been fairly counted, Al Gore might also have spared us from invading both Afghanistan and Iraq and thus saved hundreds of thousands of lives (American and otherwise) as well as the trillions we have spent in our blind, unholy, and unending War on Terror.